Regd.No.: 126198/071/072

 Day 13 : Trek back to Tseram – 04 hrs.

-Retrace the journey back to Tserm, starting with downhill most of the way to and back to tree lines and enjoying the views along the way to Tseram for overnight stop.
+Retrace the journey back to Tserm, starting with downhill most of the way to and back to tree lines and enjoying the views along the way to Tseram for an overnight stop.

 Food